-Table 8.
+Table 6.
 Design Parameters

-10.2.2 Detailed Design Procedure
+9.2.2 Detailed Design Procedure

-The biasing resistors ( $R{PU}$ and $R{PD}$ ) serve two purposes.
+The biasing resistors (R{PU} and R{PD}) serve two purposes.
 The first purpose is to set the common-mode voltage of the thermocouple to within the specified voltage range of the device.
 The second purpose is to offer a weak pullup and pulldown to detect an open thermocouple lead.
-When one of the thermocouple leads fails open, the positive input will be pulled to VDD and the negative input will be pulled to GND.
-The ADC consequently reads a full-scale value, which is outside the normal measurement range of the thermocouple voltage, to indicate this failure condition.
-When choosing the values of the biasing resistors, care must be taken so that the biasing current does not degrade measurement accuracy.
+When one of the thermocouple leads fails open, the positive input is pulled to VDD and the negative input is pulled to GND.
+The ADC consequently reads a full-scale value that is outside the normal measurement range of the thermocouple voltage to indicate this failure condition.
+When choosing the values of the biasing resistors, take care so that the biasing current does not degrade measurement accuracy.
 The biasing current flows through the thermocouple and can cause self-heating and additional voltage drops across the thermocouple leads.
-Typical values for the biasing resistors range from 1 M $\Omega$ to 50 M $\Omega$ .
+Typical values for the biasing resistors range from 1 $M\Omega$ to 50 $M\Omega$.

-(1) With offset calibration, and no gain calibration.
+With offset calibration, and no gain calibration.
 Measurement does not account for thermocouple inaccuracy.

-Although the device digital filter attenuates high-frequency components of noise, TI recommends providing a first-order, passive RC filter at the inputs to further improve performance.
-The differential RC filter formed by $R{\text{DIFFA}}$ , $R{\text{DIFFB}}$ , and the differential capacitor $C{\text{DIFF}}$ offers a cutoff frequency that is calculated using Equation 5.
-While the digital filter of the ADS1118 strongly attenuates high-frequency components of noise, TI recommends to provide a first-order, passive RC filter to further suppress high-frequency noise and avoid aliasing.
+Although the device digital filter attenuates high-frequency components of noise, provide a first-order, passive RC filter at the inputs to further improve performance.
+The differential RC filter formed by R{DIFFA} , R{DIFFB} , and the differential capacitor C{DIFF} offers a cutoff frequency that is calculated using Equation 3.
+While the digital filter of the ADS1018 strongly attenuates high-frequency components of noise, provide a first-order, passive RC filter to further suppress high-frequency noise and avoid aliasing.
 Care must be taken when choosing the filter resistor values because the input currents flowing into and out of the device cause a voltage drop across the resistors.
 This voltage drop shows up as an additional offset error at the ADC inputs.
-TI recommends limiting the filter resistor values to below 1 k $\Omega$ .
+Limit the filter resistor values to below 1 k Ω for best performance.

-$$f{C} = 1 / [2\pi \cdot (R{DIFFA} + R{DIFFB}) \cdot C{DIFF}]$$ (5)
+$$f_C = 1 / [2\pi \times (R{DIFFA} + R{DIFFB}) \times C{DIFF}]$$ (3)

-Two common-mode filter capacitors ( $C{CMA}$ and $C{CMB}$ ) are also added to offer attenuation of high-frequency, common-mode noise components.
-TI recommends that the differential capacitor $C{DIFF}$ be at least an order of magnitude (10x) larger than these common-mode capacitors because mismatches in the common-mode capacitors can convert common-mode noise into differential noise.
+Two common-mode filter capacitors (C{CMA} and C{CMB}) are also added to offer attenuation of high-frequency, common-mode noise components.
+Differential capacitor C{DIFF} must be at least an order of magnitude (10x) larger than these common-mode capacitors because mismatches in the common-mode capacitors can convert common-mode noise into differential noise.

 The highest measurement resolution is achieved when the largest potential input signal is slightly lower than the FSR of the ADC.
-From the design requirement, the maximum thermocouple voltage ( $V{TC}$ ) occurs at a thermocouple temperature ( $T{TC}$ ) of 1250°C. At this temperature, $V{TC}=50.644$ mV, as defined in the tables published by the National Institute of Standards and Technology (NIST) using a cold-junction temperature ( $T{CJ}$ ) of 0°C. A thermocouple produces an output voltage that is proportional to the temperature difference between the thermocouple tip and the cold junction.
+From the design requirement, the maximum thermocouple voltage (V{TC}) occurs at a thermocouple temperature (T{TC}) of 1250°C. At this temperature, $V{TC} = 50.644$ mV, as defined in the tables published by the National Institute of Standards and Technology (NIST) using a cold-junction temperature (T{CJ}) of 0°C. A thermocouple produces an output voltage that is proportional to the temperature difference between the thermocouple tip and the cold junction.
 If the cold junction is at a temperature below 0°C, the thermocouple produces a voltage larger than 50.644 mV.
 The isothermal block area is constrained by the operating temperature range of the device.
-Therefore, the isothermal block temperature is limited to -40°C. A K-type thermocouple at $T{TC}=1250$ °C produces an output voltage of $V{TC}=50.644$ mV -(-1.527 mV) = 52.171 mV when referenced to a cold-junction temperature of $T{CJ}=-40$ °C. The device offers a full-scale range of $\pm 0.256$ V and that is what is used in this application example.
+Therefore, the isothermal block temperature is limited to -40°C. A K-type thermocouple at $T{TC} = 1250$ °C produces an output voltage of $V{TC} = 50.644$ mV - (-1.527 mV) = 52.171 mV when referenced to a cold-junction temperature of $T{CJ} = -40$ °C. The device offers a full-scale range of ± 0.256 V and that is what is used in this application example.